How to use Adobe firefly

 Text to Vector in Adobe Illustrator

-1Open Adobe Illustrator (requires Creative Cloud subscription)
+1Open Adobe Illustrator (requires a Creative Cloud subscription)

-3Select “Text to Vector” from the panel options
+3Select “Text to Vector”

 5Choose between Subject, Scene, Icon, or Pattern output types